abtion/adonisjs-template/README.example.md

   - Env files made more like our rails template
   - Setup script added: `bin/setup`
   - Scripts for creating and dropping databases
-  - `config/database.ts`: A single place for db config for multiple envs (like rails)
+  - `config/database.ts`: A single place for db config for multiple envs
 - Database
   - Kysely used instead of lucid
     - Allows us to have types in react